- Getting there and getting around

 - sand cliff slips between Rainbow Beach and Double Island Point (Cooloola Recreation Area)

-- semi-permanent sand depressions located on the beach between the navigational lead lights and the barge landing area (Inskip Peninsula Recreation Area).
+- Sand depressions located on the beach between the navigational lead lights and the barge landing area (Inskip Peninsula Recreation Area).

 - Beware!
 Sand depressions can develop anytime on any section of beach at Inskip Peninsula.